Rock the Block making sure young voters are registered

 Rock The Block is put on by the group “Root the Power” to try and provide young people with the resources they need to become informed voters.

-The event was held at The Center on 11th St. in Wichita.
+The event was held at The Center on 11th Street in Wichita.
 There was a neighborhood block party, free food and live music.

 The deadline to register to vote in the primary election is Tuesday, July 11.
 Early voting begins on July 17 for the primary in August.
 For information on how to register, click here.